Tuolumne City, California

 West Side Lumber Company Shay No.7, inside the old millyard at Tuolumne, 1981.
 WSL Shay No. 7 now operates at the Roaring Camp and Big Trees Narrow Gauge Railroad.

-Tuolumne City (/tuˈɒləmi/) is an unincorporated town in Tuolumne County, California.
+Tuolumne City (/tuˈɒləmi/) is an unincorporated town in Tuolumne County, California, United States.
 A census-designated place (CDP) officially known as Tuolumne also encompasses the town.
 The population of the CDP was 1,798 at the 2020 census, up from 1,779 at the 2010 census.

 History

 The area is known for a history of logging operations.
 Remnants of logging railroads are still present in the area.

 In the 1970s, Herbert Reichhold planned to open a theme park using narrow gauge live steam railroad equipment left over from the commercial logging operations.
 He envisioned transforming the town of Tuolumne into a "Railroad Theme Park", and he began purchasing properties in the town.
 However he abandoned the plans after the death of his wife.

 In the late 1970s, Glen Bell, the founder of the Taco Bell chain, opened the "Westside and Cherry Valley Railroad" in Tuolumne.
-This ran for about 5 miles from the old lumber mill in the town, into the mountains.
+This ran for approximately five miles from the old lumber mill in the town, into the mountains.
 It used the track and several gauge locomotives from the logging company.
 This tourist attraction lasted for several years, but closed in the mid-1980s.